Poetry & the Senses

-Tuesday, May 4th 2021
+Monday, May 10th 2021

-The theme for 2021 is emerge/ncy.
-Motivating questions include, what kinds of poetic modes of address might be recruited in times of global catastrophe?
+During spring 2021, ARC and these amazing poetry fellows explored the theme of emerge/ncy: voices to carry with us in times of crisis.
+Motivating questions included, what kinds of poetic modes of address might be recruited in times of global catastrophe?
 How does poetry help us think through and within crisis?
 “Emergency” implies urgency, sudden harm, life-threatening violence, and extreme circumstances, but embedded within it is the word “emergence;” suggesting rebirth and new beginnings.
 How can we understand moments of emergency as catalysts for renewal, as ruptures that signal massive—if painful—change?

-This event is part of the Arts Research Center’s Poetry & the Senses program, a two-year initiative (Jan 2020 – Dec 2021) that explores the relevance and urgency of lyrical making and storytelling in times of political crisis, and the value of engaging the senses as an act of care, mindfulness, and resistance.
+This event was part of the Arts Research Center’s Poetry & the Senses program, a two-year initiative (Jan 2020 – Dec 2021) that explores the relevance and urgency of lyrical making and storytelling in times of political crisis, and the value of engaging the senses as an act of care, mindfulness, and resistance.
 Funded by the Engaging the Senses Foundation.